Article

 Just started building a startup or a digital product?
 You don’t need to invent a fifth element, you need a product designer in the team!

 When writing this article, I interviewed several designers from Eleken team.
 All of them are skilled UX/UI designers, no doubt (otherwise we wouldn’t have hired them).
-But it’s not just design skills that make them a great asset for product teams.
+But it’s not just design skills and user feedback that make them a great asset for product teams.
 The most valuable thing about them is that product designers care not only about design, but also about the products they are building.

-To prove this point, here's a story that happened recently.
+Every once in a while our product designers come up with brilliant solutions that help clients.
+To prove this point, here’s a story that happened recently.
 Our product designers worked on the redesign of an ed-tech product consisting of three different apps.
 Designers noticed that such a structure caused some data duplication and unnecessary complexity.
-Designers suggested that the admin processes of three existing apps can be united in one admin center.
-Product owners loved he idea and creating an admin center became one of the main priorities.
+Designers suggested that the admin processes of three existing apps can be united in one admin center, which was backed by their thorough market research.
+In addition to market research, competitive analysis and awareness of current market trends played a crucial role in identifying this opportunity and informing the design decision.
+Product owners loved the idea and creating an admin center became one of the main priorities.

 Ready to find out what is the role of a designer in the product development process and their main responsibilities?
 Let’s dive in!